How China Became the Largest Exporter in the WorldAugust in Blog

 The Giant Awakened

 Bonaparte’s prophecy was realized during the time of Deng Xiaoping.
 China emerged from its economic slumber and slowly rose to stability.
-In 1979, Deng visited the United States, signalling that China has once again opened its doors to diplomatic relations.
+In 1979, Deng visited the United States, signaling that China has once again opened its doors to diplomatic relations.

 His visit to the United States was met with a lot of resistance, even leading to an attempted assassination by the Ku Klux Klan (KKK).
 However, it did not stop the Sino-US diplomatic relations from being established.